 An emergency alarm is a special transmission that alerts a dispatcher of an emergency situation.
-It is sent automatically by simply pressing the Emergency option switch or selecting the Emergency menu parameter.
+It is sent automatically by pressing the Emergency option switch or selecting the Emergency menu parameter.
 The system to which the emergency channel is linked must have Emergency Alarms enabled.
-If it does not, Emergency Alarms are disabled.

 In the P25 conventional mode, a special P25 emergency data transmission is sent, and in the conventional analog mode, an DTMF emergency ID is sent.
-This ID is programmed on the Conventional Radio Wide screen.
-Refer to Section 5.15 for information on MDC1200 Emergency Alert.
+This ID is programmed on the Conventional Per System screen.
+Refer to Section 5.12.3 for information on MDC1200 Emergency Alert.